 Pooja Freedom Firm social worker, Anjana shares about Pooja, a rescued girl now living at home with her birth family, "When I called Pooja to ask about her health she said she is fine, but all the shops are closed in her village and they are not getting enough things to eat.
 Her family is a total of 15 members.
-No one is able to work because of the lock-down. (the family was struggling to find work even before the Corona virus hit too).
+No one is able to work because of the lock-down (the family was struggling to find work even before the Coronavirus hit).
 Pooja said whatever they brought home to eat gets finished in just one day.
-Pooja is learning how to adjust in big family.
+Pooja is learning how to adjust to a big family.
 She finds it difficult, but still, she is grateful and happy."
 Anjana has arranged for groceries to be delivered to Pooja and her family.

 Distributing Provision Kits All five of Freedom Firm's teams in five major cities in India are working arm in arm with other NGOs and government schemes to make and deliver food kits.
 Each package consists of flour, rice, sugar, edible oil, tea powder, soap, dish detergent, and laundry soap.
 YWAM and Grace Mission are a couple of our partnering organizations.